seantsao00/When-and-Where-to-Meet-Frontend/README.md

 3. **(Local test)**

-   Run the following command to run in developmenet mode:
+   Run the following command to run in development mode:
    ```bash
    npm run dev
    ```